Doping-WADA starts compliance procedures against RUSADA over 'inconsistent' data | Devdiscourse

-The World Anti-Doping Agency has opened compliance proceedings against the Russian Anti-Doping Agency (RUSADA) over what it said was inconsistencies in data supplied to them in January, WADA said on Monday.
+The World Anti-Doping Agency has opened compliance proceedings against the Russian Anti-Doping Agency (RUSADA) over what it said were inconsistencies in data supplied to WADA in January, WADA said on Monday.
+The news means RUSADA is in danger of being declared non-compliant by WADA only months after a suspension was lifted, which could put increased pressure on the International Olympic Committee (IOC) to exclude Russia from the Tokyo Olympics next year for failing to ensure that its athletes are clean.

-The WADA Executive Committee received a report from its Compliance Review Committee on Monday updating it on the analysis of data from the Moscow laboratory.
-"The ExCO was informed that further investigation ... of inconsistencies in Moscow Laboratory data ... had led WADA to open a formal compliance procedure against RUSADA on 17 September 2019," WADA said in a statement.
+The WADA Executive Committee received a report from its Compliance Review Committee on Monday updating it on the analysis of data from the Moscow laboratory which contained the results of thousands of anti-doping tests undergone by Russian sportsmen and women.
+"The ExCO was informed that further investigation ... of inconsistencies in Moscow Laboratory data had led WADA to open a formal compliance procedure against RUSADA on 17 September 2019," WADA said in statement.

-"The ExCo was advised that WADA had decided to pursue the compliance procedure against RUSADA on a fast-track basis."
-The handover of data from the Moscow doping lab was a key requirement for the reinstatement of RUSADA as compliant earlier this year, and WADA extended its own deadline to allow the Russians to comply.
+It said 47 cases had been highlighted and were being acted on.
+Jonathan Taylor, chair of WADA's Compliance Review Committee, presented the information to the executive committee in Tokyo on Monday.

+WADA has been under huge pressure to bring Russia into line since a 2015 report outlined evidence of systematic, state-backed doping in Russian athletics.
+That was amplified a year later when a report by Canadian lawyer Richard McLaren revealed doping and testing manipulation in Russia across many sports.

 Also Read: Shah wishes citizens of Telangana, Marathwada, Hyderabad-Karnataka on Hyderabad Liberation Day